The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: A model for star-forming galaxies

 where $m_i = A_i u$ is the mass of a metal atom.
 Note that this is simply an estimate of the characteristic column density; even if the metals are distributed uniformly, the column density would vary with the impact parameter.
 We emphasize that this equation assumes a roughly uniform distribution of metals; if the metals were clumped, fewer lines of sight would encounter metals, but those that did would have stronger absorption.

 For an unsaturated line, the equivalent width is given by

 where $\lambda_{m}$ is the wavelength of the transition and $f_{\rm osc}$ is its oscillator strength.

 In Section \ref{ssec: dndx}, we compare predictions for the OI and CIV transitions to observations.
 We choose these because they are amongst the very few which have been observed at $z \sim 6$ and because OI is a strong line in mostly neutral gas while CIV is a strong line in mostly ionized gas.
 For OI, we take $Y = 0.5 \ M_{\odot}$, $f_{\rm osc} = 0.04887$, $\lambda_{m} = 1302.2$ \AA; while for CIV we take $Y = 0.1 \ M_{\odot}$, $f_{\rm osc} = 0.1908$, $\lambda_{m} = 1548.2$ \AA \space (CIV is a doublet, so these values correspond to the stronger transition, as reported in \citet{becker_high-redshift_2009} to which we compare in Section~\ref{ssec: dndx}).
 These average yields are those produced per Type II supernova from \citet{woosley_evolution_1995} which depends on the energy of the supernova.
-Following \citet{furlanetto_metal_2003}, we take the values from the lower energy model and neglect chemical enrichment within the galaxies.
+Following \citet{furlanetto_metal_2003}, we take the values from the lower energy model and neglect chemical evolution within the galaxies.
 These approximations are reasonable as uncertainties arising from them are likely less significant than those from other simplifications in our model.
+Note that given the short timescales involved, we do not include contributions from other mechanisms such as winds from AGB stars and Type Ia SNe.
+This probably results in a modest underestimate of the carbon abundance, as over $\sim 100$~Myr timescales high-mass AGB winds and even Type~Ia SNe can contribute.